-Prerequisites: PHY 302; MAT 222 or MAT 224 (may be taken concurrently).
-Corequisites: Concurrent enrollment in ENR 447 is required.
+Prerequisites: ENR 336.
+Corequisites: Concurrent registration in ENR 447 is required.
 Offered: Spring, odd # years.

-ENR 447 • Control Systems Lab 1 Credit
+ENR 447 · Control Systems Lab 1 Credit.

-Corequisites: Concurrent enrollment in ENR 446 is required.
+Lab experience accompanying ENR 446.
+Corequisites: Concurrent registration in ENR 446 is required.
 Offered: Spring, odd # years.

-ENR 450 • Topics in Physics and Engineering 3-4 Credits
+ENR 450 • Topics in Applied Physics and Engineering 3-4 Credits.

-Topics selected from various fields of engineering and physics for the purpose of illustrating the practical application of physical principles.
-Emphasis on developing the skills and viewpoints commonly used by engineers and physicists.
-The field of engineering or physics is announced prior to registration.
+Topics selected from various fields of engineering and applied physics for the purpose of illustrating the practical application of physical principles.
+Emphasis on developing the skills and viewpoints commonly used by engineers and industrial physicists.